 When designing your site, focus on simple navigation and highlighting local options of your business.
-AdWords also uses the speed at which your page loads to assess its usefulness to your customers.
+Google Ads also uses the speed at which your page loads to assess its usefulness to your customers.

 See how your site scores on mobile friendliness and speed, and find out how to improve it.
 Test your site.

 When creating a mobile website use strategies that make the most of the size of mobile screens and how people use their phones.
 These strategies can help to make sure that your mobile site offers a great experience to customers and helps them to accomplish their goals on your site.
 In turn, this means better business for you.Online sales

 - Simplify site navigation.
 Streamline your site menu and try to keep everything visible without having to zoom in to read.

 - Make info accessible.
 Help people to explore before they commit to buy by using expandable product images.

 - Help people make their purchase.
 Keep any directions or "buy now" buttons front and centre, and if you can, use existing account info to limit data entry for your customers.